-By comparison, UV systems expose the process water to ultraviolet light over a matter of seconds to achieve disinfection.
+By comparison, UV systems expose the process water to ultraviolet light over a matter of seconds to achieve inactivation.
 UV is a physical process, meaning that the treated water quality (e.g., pH, color) is unchanged.

 It takes far less energy with UV than heat pasteurization.
-For example, disinfecting 480 gpm can be accomplished with a typical 3.1 kW UV system.
+For example, inactivating 480 gpm can be accomplished with a typical 3.1 kW UV system.
 Heat pasteurization of the same water requires approximately 400 kW, even using conventional heat recovery.
 This is more than 100 times the energy compared to UV!

-In addition to a dramatic reduction in energy usage, switching from heat pasteurization to UV disinfection eliminates the need for heat exchangers and their associated maintenance such as leak repair, seal replacement, and scale removal.
+In addition to a dramatic reduction in energy usage, switching from heat pasteurization to UV inactivation eliminates the need for heat exchangers and their associated maintenance such as leak repair, seal replacement, and scale removal.

 Additionally, UV systems can enable space savings as they have lower footprint in comparison to pasteurization units used.